Dorothy Howell (screenwriter)

 Dorothy Howell (May 10, 1899 – June 8, 1971), was an American screenwriter active mostly during the 1920s and 1930s.

+Biography

 Born to Elmer Howell and Carrie Lorenz, Dorothy was raised in Illinois alongside her younger brother Raymond.
 Raymond would go on to work at Hollywood studios as a technician, according to census records.

 Howell worked as a scenarist and screenwriter for Columbia for much of her career.
 She started out at Columbia as Harry Cohn's secretary and was appointed assistant general production manager at the company in 1926.
 Before joining Columbia, she had also worked as a secretary to executives Irving Thalberg and B.P.
 Schulberg.

 She was married to Mendel B. Silverberg, a prominent entertainment lawyer (who had previously been married to Alice Calhoun).